Killermachine/opencv_tutorial/README.md

-# opencv_tutorial
-Tutorial for opencv
+Tutorial for machine vision (using opencv)